Mass Bias of Weak Lensing Shear-selected Galaxy Cluster Samples: Acknowledgements

 \section{Acknowledgements}

+We thank an anonymous referee for valuable comments and suggestions.
 KFC and YTL acknowledge support from the Ministry of Science and Technology grants MOST 105-2112-M-001-028-MY3 and MOST 108-2112-M-001-011, and an Academia Sinica Career Development Award (2017-2021).
 This work was supported in part by World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan, and JSPS KAKENHI Grant Number JP15H05892 and JP18K03693.
 Numerical calculations are performed through the \texttt{Python} packages \texttt{Numpy} \citep{numpy} and \texttt{Scipy} \citet{scipy}.
 Many of the cosmological and astrophysical calculations in this work rely on the routines wrapped up in \texttt{Colossus} \citep{Colossus}.
 Plots are made available thanks to \texttt{matplotlib} \citep{matplotlib}.